sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/teachings/principles-of-non-decline.md

 <div class="english">

-> Not taking delight in bonding  ̓  not taking delight in proliferation
+> Not taking delight in bonding <span class="breathmark">'</span> not taking delight in proliferation

 </div>